vincentchachere/Azure-Network-Protocols/README.md

 ### 8. ) Observe DHCP Traffic

-<ins>EXPLANATION</ins>: DHCP stands for Dynamic Host Configuration Protocol.
-DHCP uses UDP port 67 on the server side and UDP port 68 on the client side.
-DHCP also has two versions: DHCPv4 and DHCPv6 to support IPv4 and IPv6, respectively.
-These two versions, much like the two versions of IP, are very different and are therefore considered separate protocols and use separate ports.
-The DHCP protocol dynamically assigns an IP address and other network configuration parameters to each device on a network, so they can communicate with other IP networks.
-This is all done in the background where there is a DHCP server inside of Azure that is 'invisible'.
-This is where the DHCP server will reissue our IP Address and we can then observe the traffic within Wireshark.
+<ins>EXPLANATION</ins>: DHCP (Dynamic Host Configuration Protocol) uses UDP port 67 (server) and UDP port 68 (client).
+It has two versions, DHCPv4 and DHCPv6, for IPv4 and IPv6, respectively, which are distinct protocols with separate ports.
+DHCP dynamically assigns IP addresses and network configurations to devices, enabling communication across IP networks.
+In Azure, an invisible DHCP server handles this process, reissuing IP addresses.
+This activity can be observed in Wireshark.

 <ins>You can force the renewal of an ip address by doing the following</ins>:

-- Type in: `dhcp` into the Wireshark Filter Bar
+- Type: `dhcp` into the Wireshark Filter Bar

-- Type in: `ipconfig /renew` inside of Powershell
+- Type: `ipconfig /renew` inside of Powershell

 - Press: `Enter`

-  - *<ins>So now, VM1 will broadcast on your Virtual Network (VNET) to say "Hey, give me and ip address.".
-This is a four-step process, which as follows</ins>*:
+<ins>Now, VM1 will broadcast on the Virtual Network (VNET) requesting an IP address.
+This occurs through a four-step process, which is as follows:</ins>:

-    - Discover - Client broadcasts a message to discover a DHCP server.
+- Discover: Client broadcasts a request to find a DHCP server.

-    - Offer - DHCP servers offer an IP address.
+- Offer: DHCP servers respond with available IP address offers.

-    - Request - Client selects an offer and formally requests to use the IP.
+- Request: Client selects an offer and requests to use the IP.

-    - Acknowledge - The Server formally allocates the IP (and options) to the client.
+- Acknowledge: Server confirms and allocates the IP and options to the client.

->NOTE: It might also disconnect your remote desktop for a moment and then it should reconnect.
-If not, then just log back in as normal.
+*It may disconnect your remote desktop for a moment then it should reconnect.
+If not, then log back in as normal.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/f47eb165-51f5-485c-a509-619d233299a2"><br>